vitejs/vite/docs/guide/api-hmr.md

 ## `hot.send(event, payload)`

-Send custom event back to server.
+Send custom events back to Vite's dev server.

 If called before connected, the data will be buffered and sent once the connection is established.